tinko26/ao/docs/api/src/ao_sys/ao_async.h.md

     ao_async_t ** store;
 };
 ```

-This type represents the waiting for any one out of a set of asynchronous events.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `count` | The number of asynchronous events. |